ioccc-src/winner/faq.md

 make a change to a file and submit that change as a GitHub pull request](#ull_request) for more information about pull requests.

+**FYI**: The [ZZ - Unknown location](location.html#ZZ) is used for historic winning authors whose location or country is not known, whereas the [XX - Anonymous location](location.html#XX) is used when the winning author does **not wish to disclose their location**.

+Unless you are the author who originally selected the **XX - Anonymous location**, please do not attempt to change an **XX - Anonymous location**, without the permission of the original author.

 <div id="faq5_6">
 <div id="fix_link">